LocalJoost/LocalJoost.github.io/_posts/2021-12-08-Fix-Dark-background-when-taking-pictures-or-making-movies-with-HoloLens-2-and-OpenXR.markdown

 ![](/assets/2021-12-08-Fix-Dark-background-when-taking-pictures-or-making-movies-with-HoloLens-2-and-OpenXR/light.png)

-I went back to earlier pictures and movies of OpenXR based app, and on that one the background was as clear as the other app.
+I went back to earlier pictures and movies of the OpenXR based app, and on that one the background was as clear as the other app.
 So what had changed?
 We did not upgrade Unity or anything else in the app.
 We just wrote code and added assets.

 ## The solution
 The culprit turned out to be the Mixed Reality OpenXR plugin: